-Best bets from Amazon's Electronics gift guide
+Best bets from Amazon's Electronics Gift Guide

 These small bean-shaped earbuds scored high marks in our testing, as we’re big fans of the charging case and sound quality.
 They pack an impressive battery life as well to keep you rocking out all day long.

-Who doesn’t love The Child, better known as Baby Yoda?
+Who doesn’t love the Child, better known as Baby Yoda?
 Well, what if we told you that you can combine your love for Mando and the Echo Dot all in one?
-That’s exactly what The Child Stand for the 3rd Gen Echo Dot is.
+That’s exactly what the Child Stand for the third-gen Echo Dot is.
 You can rest your Echo Dot in between Baby Yoda’s ears.
 Truly, this is the way.

 Powerbeats Pro ($249.95; amazon.com)